My Future Reflection

 Mock Interview Instructions and Links

-To gain further experience so you are better prepared for the workplace, you will meet with another adult who will ask you questions as if it was a real job interview.
-He or she will also evaluate your performance in the areas of preparedness, body language, voice quality and content just like your peer practice interview.
-After the interview you will send a thank you email to the interviewer.
+To gain further experience so you are better prepared for the workplace, you will meet with another adult outside of Lopez who will ask you questions as if it was a real job interview.
+You choose the person, ideally an older person who can give you tips on interviewing, but not a family member.
+He or she will also evaluate your performance in the areas of preparedness, body language, voice quality and content just like your peer or teacher practice interview.